zzywhu/zzywhu/README.md

 ## 🌟 Current Focus

-> *"Research is to see what everybody else has seen, and to think what nobody else has thought."* - Albert Szent-Györgyi

 I'm currently focused on precise coloring of large-scale point cloud maps and rapid hazard reporting based on Apriltag.

 ---